yiphei/yif-AI/encoder_decoder_transformer/README.md

 In the canonical decoder-encoder model, the loss function is evaluated over the decoder's output (itself being a function of the encoder's output).
 In this implementation, a new loss over the model input embeddings $E$ is introduced, in addition to the regular (decoder) loss.
 Again, the idea here is similar to weight tying the output layer with the token embedding (and to the positional embedding subtraction above).
 Weight tying increases update frequency & magnitude of embedding weights, which then better compresses the entire forward pass into embedding weights.
 Ultimately, this permits hidden layers to compute more complex representations.
 The same effect can be achieved on token weights (in addition to output layer weight tying) **and on positional weights** with the embedding loss described as follows.

 Since the encoder better captures contextual understanding, the encoder output will reflect this nature.
 Thus, the encoder output may be interpreted as representing contextual embeddings.
-Furthermore, it should be observed that all the transformations that occur in the encoder amounts to the aggregation of the model input embeddings in a different latent space.
+Furthermore, it should be observed that all the transformations that occur in the encoder amounts to an aggregation of the model input embeddings in a different latent space.
 Therefore, it is reasonable to expect some affinity between the encoder output and a more direct aggregation of the model input embeddings.
 This affinity is precisely what the embedding loss tries to maximize, or in minimization terms, it tries to minimize the disaffinity.

 There are many ways to directly aggregate model input embeddings to generate contextual embeddings, but the easiest is just an average.
-Therefore, given the full embedding (token + positional) ${E}$ of the input, the model first computes the cumulative average of ${E}$ along the token dimension (i.e. T dimension).
+Given the full embedding (token + positional) ${E}$ of the input, the model first computes the cumulative average of ${E}$ along the token dimension (i.e. T dimension).
 Then, the embedding loss is calculated as a disaffinity score between the cumulative average and the encoder output.
 Stated more formally,

 $$
 \begin{aligned}